 For the last 15 years he has been a Montessori teacher certified by the Association Montessori Internationale (AMI).

 He has been responsible for coordination and has assumed functions related to pedagogical innovation in his school.
 He participated as a speaker at the 27th International Montessori Congress, which was held in 2013 in Portland (Oregon).
 The Congress showed how the Montessori Palau Girona evolved from being a traditional school to a Montessori school (giving prominence to environmentalism and the environment).
 With more than 15 years of experience as an AMI guide, he has directed and participated in talks, peer learning activities, workshops and seminars related to the Montessori method.
 He has the AMI diploma for Early Childhood Education (3-6) and Elementary Education (6-12).
 He is an international trainer of AMI guides in Elementary Education.
-He is currently enrolled in inclusive education credits at the University and is preparing to do a Doctorate in education.
+He has currently taken credits of inclusive education at the University of Vic and is a PhD candidate preparing to do a PhD in education from the same university.

 Eduard Vilanova is attending the Association Montessori International (AMI) program for trainer of Elementary education trainers.
 He is especially interested in cosmic education, the cornerstone of the Montessori Elementary Education classroom and the path through which the child develops a global vision of humanity, the universe and his own life in it.
 He participated actively in the organization of the first Montessori AMI in Elementary Education that was carried out in the Montessori Palau Girona School from 2002 to 2005, also collaborating in translation tasks.
 He is a teacher of Elementary Education at the Montessori Palau Girona.
 He has a degree in Educational Psychology and has a Diploma as a professor of Elementary Education of the University of Girona.
 He obtained the AMI Diploma of Elementary Education (6-12 years) at the Centro Internazionale Studi Montessoriani of Bergamo (Italy), the first AMI center to train Montessori teachers of Elementary Education and, consequently, the center with the greatest tradition in teaching Montessori advanced courses.
 He obtained the AMI Diploma of Early Childhood Education (3-6 years) at the University of Vic.
 Since 1999 he has participated in talks and organized workshops on the Montessori method for parents and teachers.